Home » Geography » Ocean Deposits

 • Can be used to investigate the role of the ocean in the global water cycle.

-As previously stated, ocean deposits are important for a variety of reasons.
-They provide information about what happens in the ocean and how it has changed over time.
-It is also useful in the study of oceanography, or the study of the ocean.
+Ocean deposits are important for many reasons.
+They give us information about the ocean and how it has changed over time.
+They also help in the study of oceanography, which is the science of the ocean.

 Oceanography is the study of the physical and chemical properties of the ocean, as well as its interactions with the Atmosphere, lithosphere, and Hydrosphere.
 It discusses everything from plate tectonics and ocean currents to marine life and oceanography.